varadhbhatnagar/Video-Summarization-for-Football/README.md

 # Video-Summarization-for-Football
 Undergrad Major Project.
-Video to Video summary of full length football match.
+Video to video summary of full length Football match.

 # Introduction
 Due to increase in popularity of Video Streaming websites like Youtube, the number of videos